REMaQE: Reverse Engineering Math Equations from Executables: Related Work

-While PERFUME's machine translation model struggles to simplify long and complex symbolic expressions arising from floating-point comparisons, REMaQE's algebraic simplification stage adopts a math-aware algorithmic approach.
-Using well-known strategies, it can handle complex expressions generated from functions with floating-point comparisons and conditional logic.
+PERFUME, however, cannot analyze functions with parameters accessed through the stack, global memory, or pointers.
+Hence, PERFUME fails to analyze the ``tmon'' tool in \secref{motivation}, because this function uses a struct, a pointer dereference, and global variables to read inputs and write outputs.
+In contrast, REMaQE employs a parameter analysis pass collecting metadata about each parameter's storage location.
+REMaQE can reverse engineer a wider variety of functions, including those found in object-oriented implementations in real-world programs like ``tmon''.
+Additionally, while PERFUME's machine translation model struggles to simplify long and complex symbolic expressions arising from conditional logic, REMaQE's algebraic simplification stage adopts a math-aware algorithmic approach.
+It handles complex expressions generated from functions with floating-point comparisons and conditional logic.
 This deterministic simplification scales based on the complexity of the simplified expression, not the input expression.
-PERFUME's machine translation model cannot simplify the complex conditional expression generated for the \texttt{saturate} function in Figure~\ref{fig:pid_update_angr}, whereas REMaQE produces a compact, human-friendly equation.
-REMaQE's parameter analysis and algebraic simplification features set it apart from PERFUME and other existing symbolic execution-based approaches.
+PERFUME's machine translation model cannot simplify the complex conditional expression (\figref{tmon_pid_angr}) generated for the output clamping logic of the ``tmon'' controller (\figref{tmon_pid_c}, lines~\ref{ln:tmon_clamp_start}--\ref{ln:tmon_clamp_end}), whereas REMaQE produces a compact, human-friendly equation.
+REMaQE's parameter analysis and algebraic simplification features set it apart from PERFUME and other symbolic execution approaches.

+\tabref{ft_comp} compares the features of existing approaches and REMaQE.
+DisPatch and MISMO require pre-programmed patterns of well-known control algorithms and extract information pertaining to the matched pattern.
+They support all kinds of parameter access and conditional statements, but as part of the matched pattern.
+On the other hand, PERFUME is general-purpose, however it can only handle parameters present in registers, severely restricting its scope.
+REMaQE is general-purpose, yet handles all kinds of parameter access.
+It also handles conditional logic in a general context.